Is rheumatoid arthritis associated with extra-articular features and comorbidities?

 - Compliance with therapy and monitoring

-- Rheumatoid arthritis is more than a musculoskeletal condition.
+- RA is more than a musculoskeletal condition.
 It is associated with extra-articular features in several body systems and these are potentially life-threatening

 - The presence of extra-articular features usually indicates a more severe disease status and poorer prognosis.
 Therefore, physiotherapists needs to be able to identify such features early and refer to a medical practitioner